peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  there may still be some trailing zeros in the mantissa (significand).

 ### Remainder
-    public EDecimal Remainder​(EDecimal divisor, EContext ctx) Finds the remainder that results when dividing two arbitrary-precision decimal numbers.
+    public EFloat Remainder​(EFloat divisor, EContext ctx) Finds the remainder that results when dividing two arbitrary-precision binary floats.
 The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.

 **Parameters:**

-* <code>divisor</code> - The parameter <code>divisor</code> is an EDecimal object.
+* <code>divisor</code> - An arbitrary-precision binary floating-point number.

 * <code>ctx</code> - The parameter <code>ctx</code> is an EContext object.

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### RemainderNaturalScale
-    public EDecimal RemainderNaturalScale​(EDecimal divisor) Calculates the remainder of a number by the formula <code>"this" - (("this" / "divisor") * "divisor")</code>
+    public EFloat RemainderNaturalScale​(EFloat divisor) Calculates the remainder of a number by the formula <code>"this" - (("this" / "divisor") * "divisor")</code>